MicrosoftDocs/WSL/WSL/interop.md

 $ echo 1 > /proc/sys/fs/binfmt_misc/WSLInterop
 ```

-Note that disabling interop will not persist between WSL sessions.
+Disabling interop will not persist between WSL sessions -- interop will be enabled again when a new session is launched.

+## Creators Update and Anniversary Update